Batman: Year One (film): Production

 Producer Bruce Timm noted that the adaptation of the film was relatively straightforward due to the cinematic nature of the original story arc.
 Bryan Cranston originally turned down the role as James Gordon because he was unfamiliar with both animation and classic comics.
 Cranston said: "I wasn't aware of this level of storytelling in animation."

-Despite a straight adaptation to every pages of the comic book run, some changes were made for the animated film to achieve the demands of the rating.
+Despite largely adapting the comic book directly, some changes were made for the animated film to achieve the demands of the rating, including the alteration of scenes involving cigarette smoking and cocaine use.